 ID Keys: online identification keys for Oregon hornworts and Racomitrium of Oregon.

-Products: ”Guide to Liverworts of Oregon” CD; “Hornworts of Oregon” CD (paper version available).
+Products: “Guide to Liverworts of Oregon” order form.

-Contact: The gallery that was originally on this site has been removed because its “comment” utility invited endless spammers.
-It has been reconfigured.
+Contact: The comments feature that was originally on this site has been removed because its “comment” utility invited endless spammers.
+It has been disabled.
 Instead of comments posted on the site, I invite you to contact me using the “Contact” tab at upper right.

 I was raised in India, attending boarding school in the foothills of the Himalaya Mountains from kindergarten through high school.
 Early in life I fell in love with mountains and nature.
 I collected ferns, beetles, and butterflies, tracked birds and mammals, and chased snakes.
 After returning to the USA I went through college and graduate school in Washington State.
 Received B.A.
 (1968, Biology, Chemistry and Geology) from University of Puget Sound, Tacoma; M.S.
 (1974) and Ph.D.
 (1976) in Botany from Washington State University in Pullman.
 From there I moved directly to Eugene, Oregon, where I have lived and worked for over 35 years.
 I was Director and Curator of the University of Oregon Herbarium 1976 to 1993.
 Since 1993 I have operated the Northwest Botanical Institute, dedicated to research, education, and public service.

 I specialize in ferns, mosses and liverworts.
 My focus is on field botany and taxonomy.
 I am deeply involved with the Eugene Natural History Society.
-I created the Willamette Valley Nature Calendar for many years, with the final edition published for 2012.
+I created the Willamette Valley Nature Calendar for many years, put it on hiatus for three years starting in 2012, and now am making them again.
 I write a monthly nature column, “It’s About Time,” for the Eugene Weekly newspaper.
 The column usually appears the first Thursday of each month.